-- 8.8.1 The course should be prepared with mechanical equipment. - 8.8.2 The course should be prepared to the following widths: - 8.8.2.1 Three meters minimum for individual-start classical races. - 8.8.2.2 Four meters minimum for individual-start freestyle and massstart classical races. - 8.8.2.3 Six meters minimum for mass-start freestyle races. - 8.8.3 The ski tracks must be prepared in a way that ski control and gliding are possible without the boots or bindings dragging against the walls of the track.
-The two tracks should be a minimum of 2 centimeters in depth and 17 to 30 centimeters apart, measured from center to center. - 8.8.4 Where two tracks are used, they should be 1 to 1.20 meters apart, measured from the middle of each set of tracks. - 8.8.5 The courses should be completely prepared before the official training for the competition, correctly marked with directional arrows and kilometer signs in place.
-After each day's training, the course should be reset. - 8.8.6 During the competition, the same conditions should be ensured for all competitors.
-During snowy or windy conditions (where drifting is possible), groups of forerunners should be sent around continuously to keep the course open. - 8.8.7 The technical delegate and chief of race shall be responsible for course preparation, including the line of the set track in the last 200 meters.
+- 8.8.1 The course should be prepared with mechanical equipment. - 8.8.2 The course should be prepared to the following widths: - 8.8.2.1 Three meters minimum for individual-start classical races. - 8.8.2.2 Four meters minimum for individual-start freestyle and massstart classical races. - 8.8.2.3 Six meters minimum for mass-start freestyle races. - 8.8.3 Where two tracks are used, they should be 1 to 1.20 meters apart, measured from the middle of each set of tracks. - 8.8.4 The race courses, including the start area, lap area and the finish area, must be clearly marked and completely prepared for the official training day(s) for the competition.
+Start signs, finish signs, lap signs, directional arrows and kilometer markers must be in place for the official training

+- day(s).
+The course shall be marked for unofficial training days with directional arrows in place. - 8.8.5 During the competition, the same conditions should be ensured for all competitors.
+During snowy or windy conditions (where drifting is possible), it is recommended that groups of forerunners should be sent around continuously to keep the course open. - 8.8.6 The technical delegate and chief of race shall be responsible for course preparation, including the line of the set track in the last 200 meters.